-The Practical Completion Inspection is offered at the end of construction.
-It can be after the house is built or it can be after the unit is finished.
-In both cases the person has bought a home and it is finished.
+The Practical Completion Inspection is offered to the client at the end of construction.
+It can be after the house is built, or it can be after the unit is finished.
+In both cases the client has bought a home and it is finished.

 The home may be a unit bought off the plan or the home may be one that the owner commissioned a builder to build.

 If the home is bought off the plan, the building developer may call this a Pre Settlement Inspection.
 It is the same inspection.